 Opossums have their most challenging times during winter.
 To find out more, please read on.

-What Is An Opossums Habitat?
+What Is The Habitat Of An Opossum?

 While opossums require a lot of resources, such as food, water, and shelter, they can still survive comfortably in different climates as long as their basic needs are met.